Aurelia advanced I18N

 Translation with ValueConverter

-I didn´t wanted to pass the current selected locale to every view or make it global so I created a wrapper around the nf and df value converters.
+I didn´t want to pass the currently selected locale to every view or make it global so I created a wrapper around the nf and df value converters.
 These wrapper value converters always requesting the current locale first so you don´t have to provide this value in every view or make it global.

 This approach was fitting for me because I don´t need the options.
 You could also extend the custom value converter parameters with a options object.
 The custom date format value converter would look similar.
 Then you can use them like this